rauletaveras/luhman-obsidian-plugin/README.md

 Commands for handling a zettelkasten with Luhmann-style IDs (e.g: 12a56g) as filenames

 ## Maintenance Status
-This is a community fork maintained by someone who knows *just enough* TypeScript to be dangerous.
+This is a community fork "maintained" by someone who knows *just enough* TypeScript to be dangerous.
 I can:
 - ✅ Merge simple bug fixes
 - ✅ Update documentation
 - ❌ Add complex new features